Advice

 You need to consider your desired lifestyle, estimated expenses, and other income sources, among many others.
 Set clear retirement goals.
 After, you should calculate expected expenses, factoring in non-superannuation income, inflation, and life expectancy.

-Consult a financial advisor or use retirement calculators for precise figures, adjusting your plan as needed to ensure financial security throughout retirement.
+Consult a financial advisor or use retirement calculators for precise figures, adjusting your plan as needed to ensure financial security throughout your transition to retirement.

 Do You Need Help Preparing For Retirement?